IF WE CAN’T FIND YOU – WE CAN’T HELP YOU!!!

 Unfortunately no, you cannot.
 Addressing is based on criteria.
 Centre County utilizes the Frontage Interval Addressing System which is based on measurement of intervals between the beginning of a road - and the structures, roads and driveways along the road, as well as, where the structure is located, the direction in which the house or building faces the road, and the driveway also play an important factor.
 If construction varies from your sketch plan, your address will be changed/corrected!

-- Call your township or borough to determine what steps you need to take or the permits you will need.
-We work closely with all the municipalities to ensure their requirements have been met before we assign an address.
+1) Call your township or borough to make sure you meet their requirements and to obtain all of your permits.
+We work closely with all the municipalities before we assign an address.

-- Please send the following items to 9-1-1 Addressing Office (either by mail, fax or email):
+2) After you have met township requirements, send the following items to 911 (either by mail, fax or email):

-- A Sketch plan of your property site.
-The sketch plan must show property boundary lines, include any appropriate measurements to indicate the location of your proposed driveway location and where your house will be situated on the lot.
+• A copy of your Site or Sketch plan of your property site.
+Sketch plan must show property boundary lines, your proposed driveway location, and where your house will be situated on the lot.

-- If your driveway crosses another person’s parcel, it would be helpful to send a copy of your right-of-way or easement agreement(s).
+• If your driveway crosses another person’s parcel, send a copy of your right-of-way or easement agreement.

-- Worth Noting: We field verify all new addressable structures when built so If your house or driveway location(s) varies greatly from your submitted sketch plan, your address may need to be changed or corrected.
+• Worth Noting: If your house or driveway location(s) vary from your submitted sketch plan, your address will be changed/corrected to meet standards and ensure compliance.

-**PLEASE NOTE: We will not assign an address to a personal barn, garage, or shed, and vacant lots with no building permit.
-Addresses are voided if no construction occurs within 12 months, the tentative assigned address will be removed from 9-1-1 and with the post office.
+**PLEASE NOTE: We will not assign an address to an empty lot, personal barn, garage or shed,or camper.
 Places of business will follow the same procedure as residential.

 If you are planning to demo a home, apartment building or business (addressable structure) – a permit is required for that.
-Please contact your township or borough to obtain the necessary papers.
+Please contact your township or boro to obtain the necessary papers.

 Demolitions impact the 911 database and 911 maps.
 We maintain the addresses, roads and structures for all of Centre County.
 We need to know what your intentions are – are you rebuilding/replacing or leaving the lot vacant?
 The demolished structure needs removed from our map.
 This also determines whether or not we keep the address active in our system or do we delete it and notify the post office?
 Please let us know when you demo an addressable structure.
 Using an invalid address that does not verify in our system or the post office system is illegal and punishable by law.

 The Field Tech performs routine checks throughout the entire County every week.
-He checks for new construction, demolitions, additions, lot clearing etc. Anything that will require 911 assistance is confirmed by our Field Tech and the Municipality before placing it on our 911 emergency map.
-The Field Tech digitizes buildings and driveways by his GPS Unit (Global Positioning Unit).
-This is then downloaded onto our 911 map and synced into our CAD system.
+Field Tech checks for new construction, demolitions, additions, lot clearing etc. Anything that will require 911 assistance is confirmed by our Field Tech and the Municipality before placing it on our 911 emergency map.
+The Field Tech digitizes buildings & driveways with a GPS Unit (Global Positioning Unit).
+This information is then downloaded onto our 911 map and synced into our CAD system.
 Our maps are updated weekly, and our database is updated daily.

 Centre County 911 Addressing maintains both the addressing database and road name database for the entire county.
-This includes existing and proposed.
-We do this to prevent duplication that could potentially cause mayhem in emergency response.
-As mentioned earlier, all municipalities have the official or final approval; this includes any subdivision or land development plan as well.
+This includes existing & proposed.
+We do this to prevent duplication that could potentially cause chaor or disorder in emergency response.
+All municipalities have the final approval; this includes any subdivision or land development plan as well.

-- A driveway or road where two or more structures not clearly seen from the main road, requires naming.
+• A driveway or road where two or more addressable structures not clearly seen from the main road, requires naming.

-- Two or more structures sharing a driveway becomes a private road and requires naming.
-The road will be named by the property owners (they will select 3 to 5 majority favored names, submit to 911 in writing by emailing Addressing with the final approval/adoption by the municipality).
+• Two or more addressable structures sharing a driveway becomes a private road and requires naming.
+Ideally the road should be named by the property owners, however the Municipality has the authority.
+Property owners should select 3-5 majority favored names, submit to 911 in writing for review and compliance.
+Email Addressing@centrecountypa.gov.
+The municipality has final approval/adoption of the road name.

 Road Naming Guidelines

-- No duplicate names, no similar names or similar sound a-likes or similar pronunciation -- these will be denied.
-Examples: Smith, Smyth, Smythe, Allen or Alan, Grove Road or Grover Road.
+2. No duplicate names, no similar names or similar names, sound a-likes or similar pronunciation -- these will be denied.
+Examples: Smith, Smyth, Smythe, Allen or Alan, Grove Rd or Grover Rd.
 Duplicate names or sound alike names cause confusion and location issues throughout the county.
-It is in your best interest, for your safety and welfare and those who occupy your home, to not choose a duplicate name.
+It is in your best interest, for your safety and welfare and those who occupy your home, do not choose a duplicate name.

-- Do not use special characters in road names such as hyphens, apostrophes or dashes – they will be denied.
+4. Do not use special characters in road names such as hyphens, apostrophes or dashes or any other special character not listed here – they will be denied.

-- Avoid the use of standard suffixes, prefixes or directional suffixes in the road name.
-Such as North Boulevard, Avenue of the Pines, West St– they will be denied.
+5. Avoid the use of standard suffixes, prefixes or directional suffixes in the road name.
+Such as North Blvd, Avenue of the Pines, West St or N. West St– they will be denied.

 Street Signs: We encourage the use of public street signs to identify all named roads.